 Your doctor may review your medical and family history, discuss your signs and symptoms, and conduct a physical examination.
 Your doctor may order several tests to diagnose hypertrophic cardiomyopathy (HCM).

-- Transthoracic echocardiogram.
-In this test, a device (transducer) is pressed firmly against your skin.
+In a transthoracic echocardiogram, a device (transducer) is pressed firmly against your skin.
 The transducer aims an ultrasound beam through your chest to your heart, producing moving images of the working of the heart.

-- Transesophageal echocardiogram.
-In a transesophageal echocardiogram, doctors guide a flexible tube containing a transducer down your throat and into the tube connecting your mouth and stomach (esophagus).
+Doctors may sometimes conduct another type of echocardiogram called a transesophageal echocardiogram.
+In this test, a flexible tube containing a transducer is guided down your throat and into the tube connecting your mouth and stomach (esophagus).
 From there, the transducer can obtain more-detailed images of your heart.
 This test may be recommended if it's difficult to get a clear picture of your heart with a standard echocardiogram or if the doctor wants to further examine your mitral valve.
 This test is done in very few people with hypertrophic cardiomyopathy.

 - Electrocardiogram (ECG).
 Wires (electrodes) attached to adhesive pads on your skin measure electrical impulses from your heart.
 An ECG can detect enlarged chambers of your heart and abnormal heart rhythms.